HSBC : to cut up to 10,000 jobs in drive to slash costs | MarketScreener

-The plan represents the lender's most ambitious attempt in years to cut costs, the newspaper said, citing two people briefed on the matter.
+The plan represents the lender's most ambitious attempt in years to cut costs, the newspaper said https://www.ft.com/content/b43e7b3e-e6c7-11e9-b112-9624ec9edc59, citing two people briefed on the matter.
 It said the cuts will focus mainly on high-paid roles.

 HSBC could announce the beginning of the latest cost-cutting drive and job cuts when it reports third-quarter results later this month, the FT said, citing one person briefed on the matter.